 Hasn’t the risk of Zika Virus been low this year?

-While it is true that there have been fewer cases of Zika Virus reported this year, we cannot think for a second that it’s completely gone.
+While it is true that there were fewer cases of Zika Virus reported last year, we cannot think for a second that it’s completely gone.
 We are in the middle of mosquito season in Texas and the risk is still there.
 According to the Texas Department of State Health Services (DSHS) and the Centers for Disease Control (CDC), the threat of Zika transmission remains high, especially along the border, the Gulf Coast and in urban areas where the mosquito that carries the virus is commonly found.

 How is Zika transmitted?